 Try a seafood beach restaurant at Changi, 20 minutes drive out of town, but a very different experience to the city options.
 Street food (locally called Hawker food) is offered at several venues around the city, but we like Market Street and Maxwell food centre particularly.
-We think street food is an exciting way to really sample the delights of Asia, however it would probably not be our choice the night before a long international flight!
+We think street food is an exciting way to really sample the delights of Asia, however, it would probably not be our choice the night before a long international flight!

 Take time to visit Raffles Hotel.
 Even if you are not staying, just immerse yourself in the grand old style and history for a few minutes.
-And of course enjoy a Singapore Sling in the place they were invented.
+And of course, enjoy a Singapore Sling in the place they were invented.
 At the other end of the design scale, the Marina Sands hotel is ultra modern, with over 1000 rooms, and a spectacular roof -top pool and viewing deck which for us is the main attraction.

 Try a walking tour of the city on your own, just take a good map and comfortable shoes.
 Although English is widely understood, take a letter head from your hotel to assist directions.

 Singaporeans love shopping, although eating runs it pretty close!
-The down-town areas have numerous ultra modern malls, with fixed prices and all of the known international and regional brand names.
+The downtown areas have numerous ultra-modern malls, with fixed prices and all of the known international and regional brand names.
 In the China Town and Little India areas you have more authentic street markets where you are expected to haggle, smile, frown, express disappointment and move to walk away, haggle some more and hopefully at the end show discreet pleasure.
 Instant purchase without haggling is met with surprise.
 Clothing can be fun, good value purchases, electrical goods much less so.

 Things we would consider doing, in no particular order

 The Singapore Flyer – their version of the London Eye but bigger.
-Visit Raffles Hotel, explore the Little India and China Town areas on foot.
+Visit Raffles Hotel, explore Little India and China Town areas on foot.
 The Singapore Zoo, probably the best and most innovative, with a particularly good night safari.
 Singapore Botanical Gardens, absolutely fantastic.
 Walk along Marina Bay park area.

 See below for additional attractions on Sentosa Island.

 Sentosa Resort island is linked to the main island by causeway bridge or cable car.
 Taxi from down-town 20 minutes.
 Here the focus is very much on leisure enjoyment with water and fun parks.
 You the Aquarium and Underwater World, Tiger Sky Observation Tower, Universal Film studios, and surprisingly good beaches.
-It can get busy at weekends or school holiday periods.
+It can get busy at weekends or during school holiday periods.

 Singapore has some really great museums.
 The National and the Art Science are world famous, and host many exhibitions throughout the year – check with your concierge.
 If you have an interest in stamps, visit the Philatelic Museum.
 Less highbrow, but really good fun is the Trick Eye Museum.